-Located in Hildalgo, Mexico is Grutas Tolantongo, a sprawling resort that features tiered hot springs shaped into the mountainside.
-The water here is a stunning turquoise, and the waterfalls that move the mineral water are accessible to guests.
+Located in Hidalgo, Mexico is Grutas Tolantongo, a sprawling resort that features tiered hot springs shaped into the mountainside.
+The water here is stunning turquoise, and the waterfalls that move the mineral water are accessible to guests.

 There’s also a large cable bridge where hikers can stand over the valley and enjoy the steam rising through the trees.
 What makes this location truly unique is how it invites investigation.
 There are several rock caverns where a visitor can spend a quiet afternoon.

 - Hot Springs Las Pilitas